-PPP Criteria Chart Criterion Definition Extent Demonstrated Initial Screening Business Case Prior to Contract Signing PPP achieves v value for money Project scale is sufficient The value of the project should be sufficient to invest resources to seek greater value for money through a PPP.
+PPP Criteria Chart Criterion Definition Extent Demonstrated Criterion Definition Initial Screening Business Case Prior to Contract Signing PPP achieves valu e for money Project scale is sufficient The value of the project should be sufficient to invest resources to seek greater value for money through a PPP.
 Generally, if the net present value of the project's costs is below US\$10 million the transaction costs for both the public and private parties may prohibit achieving value for money.
-It may be possible to bundle related projects to achieve this threshold The value of the proposed project is expected to be above US\$10 million, or there is clear reason to believe a PPP will be successful and offer value for money in the case of smaller projects Unchanged Unchanged Project duration is sufficient The duration of the proposed PPP project should be for the life of the project asset and service, or at least 10 years if the project life is longer than 15 years.
-Projects with durations below 5 years will not generally make good PPPs The duration of the proposed PPP is expected to meet the criteria Unchanged Unchanged
+It may be possible to bundle related projects to achieve this threshold The value of the proposed project is expected to be above US\$10 million, or there is clear reason to believe a PPP will be successful and offer value for money in the case of smaller projects.
+The value of the proposed project is expected to be above US\$10 million, or there is clear reason to believe a PPP will be successful and offer value for money in the case or smaller projects.
+The value of the proposed project i expected to be above US\$10 million, o there is clear reason to believe a PPP will b Project duration is sufficient The duration of the proposed PPP project should be for the life of the project asset and service, or at least 10 years if the project life is longer than 15 years.
+Projects with durations below 5 years will not generally make good PPPs The duration of the proposed PPP is expected to meet the criteria The duration of the proposed PPF is expected to meet the criteria,, The duration of the proposed PPP i expected to meet the criteria